-Leicester City v Manchester United
+Man Utd ruin Leicester's homecoming

 Post update

-Ashleigh Plumptre (Leicester City Women) wins a free kick in the defensive half.
+Katie Zelem (Manchester United Women) wins a free kick in the attacking half.

 Post update